-Sustained periods of over-optimism that eventually end in a crash are at the heart of many macro-economic events, such as stock market bubbles, house price bubbles, investment booms, credit cycles, or financial crises (Bagehot 1873, Galbraith 1954, Kindleberger 1978, Shiller 2000, Jordà et al. 2015, Greenwood et al. 2022).
-Given the real consequences of bubbles and crashes, there has been widespread interest in understanding their anatomy and the beliefs that support them.
+Sustained periods of over-optimism that eventually end in a crash are at the heart of many macroeconomic events, such as stock market bubbles, house price bubbles, investment booms, credit cycles, or financial crises (Bagehot 1873, Galbraith 1954, Kindleberger 1978, Shiller 2000, Jordà et al. 2015, Greenwood et al. 2022).
+Given the real consequences of such events, there has been widespread interest in understanding their anatomy and the beliefs that support them.

 In terms of anatomy, Kindleberger (1978)'s historical narrative of bubbles provides us with some guidance, by identifying three key stages of bubbles and crashes.
-The first stage is characterized by what Kindleberger refers to as a displacement, "some outside event that changes horizons, expectations, anticipated profit opportunities, behavior."
-Examples include technological revolutions, such as the railroads in the 1840s, the radio and automobiles in the 1920s, and the internet in the 1990s, or financial innovations such as securitization prior to the 2008 financial crisis.
-The second stage is characterized by euphoria and acceleration.
-As investors respond to such shocks, the good news leads to a wave of optimism and rising prices.
-This in turn encourages further buying in a self-sustaining feedback between prices and beliefs that decouples prices from fundamentals.
-More recent empirical evidence has also shown that this stage is also associated with destabilizing speculation (De Long et al. 1990, Brunnermeier and Nagel 2004), accelerating and convex price paths (Greenwood et al. 2019), and heavy trading (Hong and Stein 2007, Barberis 2018, DeFusco et al. 2020).
-Eventually, in the third stage, agents who rode the bubble exit, leading to a crash.
+The first is characterized by a displacement, such as a technological revolution or a financial innovation.
+As investors respond to such shocks, the good news and higher prices encourage further buying.
+Next, euphoria and acceleration lead to a self-sustaining feedback between prices and beliefs that decouples prices from fundamentals.1 Eventually, agents who rode the bubble exit, leading to a crash.

-Turning to beliefs, early theories of bubbles maintain the assumption of rational expectations (Tirole 1985, DeMarzo et al. 2007).
-However, as well as being at odds with empirical evidence on prices (Giglio et al. 2016), these theories are also unable to speak to the pervasive empirical and experimental evidence on extrapolative beliefs (Smith et al. 1988, Greenwood and Shleifer 2014).
-Behavioral theories have instead turned to overconfidence and short-sale constraints (Harrison and Kreps 1978, Scheinkman and Xiong

-2003), and more recently to modeling extrapolative expectations themselves (De Long et al. 1990, Hong and Stein 1999, Glaeser and Nathanson 2017, Bordalo et al. 2021, Liao et al. 2021, Jin and Sui 2022).
-Following a sequence of positive news, investors extrapolate recent price rises, and become more optimistic.
-This then translates into even higher prices, and even more optimistic future beliefs.
-By directly modeling the self-sustaining feedback between outcomes and beliefs that is characteristic of bubbles, these models generate many features of the Kindleberger (1978) narrative.1
+Turning to beliefs, early theories of bubbles maintain the assumption of rational expectations (Tirole 1985, DeMarzo et al. 2007, Pástor and Veronesi 2009).
+However, as well as being at odds with empirical evidence on prices (Giglio et al. 2016), these theories are unable to speak to the pervasive empirical and experimental evidence on extrapolative beliefs (Smith et al. 1988, Greenwood and Shleifer 2014).
+Behavioral theories have instead turned to over-confidence and short-sale constraints (Harrison and Kreps 1978, Scheinkman and Xiong 2003), and more recently to modeling extrapolative expectations themselves (De Long et al. 1990, Hong and Stein 1999, Glaeser and Nathanson 2017, Adam et al. (2017) Bordalo et al. 2021, Liao et al. 2021).
+By directly modeling the self-sustaining feedback between outcomes and beliefs that is characteristic of bubbles, these later models are able to generate many features of the Kindleberger (1978) narrative.2